JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_State_Trees.md

  * The final rows of the method make sure the character sprite is facing the direction it is moving to by flipping the sprite horizontally when needed.

 > [!NOTE]
 > For this tutorial we are calling the root node `tick()` method every physics frame.
-This isn't what you usually want to do in a real game.
+This isn't always what you want to do in a real game, even though for *state machines* in games this is quite usual.
 See section [9.
 Next steps](Getting_started_with_State_Trees.md#9-next-steps) for more information.